 Most LinkedIn automation tools give you dashboards with these numbers.
 But the really useful analytics go deeper.
 Which message variations perform best.
 What times get highest engagement.
 Which lead segments convert.

+More advanced systems track performance by message variant, persona segment, and send time.
 This data compounds over time.
 Every campaign you run teaches you something about your market.
 By month three or four, your messaging should be significantly better than when you started.

 The Bottom Line on LinkedIn Sales Navigator Automation